mahirjain25/Goodbye-Aloha/README.md

 A. Laya, C. Kalalas, F. Vazquez-Gallego, L. Alonso and J. Alonso-Zarate, "Goodbye, ALOHA!," in IEEE Access, vol. 4, pp. 2029-2044, 2016.
 [Click Here](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7457611)

 ## File Structure
-- Introduction.md -
+- Introduction.md - Description of the theoretical aspects of the project with the help of diagrams shown in the paper
 - Design.md -
-- main.md - Main module of the implementation